2394425147/astrodx/README.md

 However, If you have issues, please don't hesitate to point it out in issues and we'll try to answer them as best as we can.

+This game is a clean-room implementation of maimai, and has been developed without using any original arcade data.

+- For simai interpreter and serializer used in AstroDX: [SimaiSharp](https://github.com/reflektone-games/SimaiSharp)
+- For game open-source parts: [AstroDX core-dump](https://github.com/2394425147/maipaddx/tree/main/core-dump)

 # Q&A

 ## Which version should I download?